Azure/azure-sdk-for-c/sdk/samples/iot/docs/how_to_iot_hub_samples_vxworks.md

 ```

 When the sample tries to connect to Azure IoT Hub, it must verify the server
 certificate.
-It needs that the system time must be the current time.
+It needs the system time to be the current time.
 Otherwise,
 the certificate verification will fail.
 VIP component INCLUDE_IPCOM_USE_TIME_CMD provides
 "date" and "time" commands to set the current date and time as below for the following date `Mon Sep 6 17:00:01 2021`.